Dayton At 30: US Betrayal Old And New

 Serb leader Slobodan Milosevic not only agreed to the plan, but further proposed Izetbegovic be the new Yugoslavia’s first federal President for a five year term, invested with the power to appoint military leaders and diplomats, and serve as the country’s head of state.
 Izetbegovic’s representatives signed off on the agreement, before returning to Sarajevo.
 Initially, the Bosniak leader was on board.
 However, according to numerous sources, Izetbegovic withheld his formal endorsement pending a planned trip to the US.

-Under its terms, Bosnia would be an independent country completely separate from Yugoslavia, divided into “cantons” dominated by whichever ethnic/religious community was most populous locally.
+Under its terms, Bosnia would be its own country, completely separate from Yugoslavia, divided into “cantons” dominated by whichever ethnic/religious community was most populous locally.
 Bosniaks and Serbs were allocated 43% of the state’s territory each, and Croats the remainder.
-The three were to share power nationally, with a weak central government.
-It was signed by leaders of the republic’s ethnic groups in March that year.
+The three were to share power nationally, via a weak central government.
+It was signed by leaders of the republic’s major ethnic groups in March that year.

 ‘Military Situation’